oliverLo78/book-friends-app/README.md

 # father-thoughts-app
-A book landing page website where users can sign up, sign in to a book website
+A book landing page website where users can sign up, sign in to a blog type website

 # MERN w/ GraphQL Boilerplate
 MERN stack boiler plate with Sign Up / Login / Logout functionality using GraphQL, Apollo Server, and Apollo Client.
 Can Sign Up / Login and be taken to a Dashboard where user can logout using functionality set up in client/utils/auth.js.
 No styling, just basic Sign Up / Login / Logout functionality.
 Also uses React Router.